renpy/renpy/sphinx/source/screen_actions.rst

 Actions
 =======

-Actions are invoked when a button (including imagebuttons, textbuttons, and hotspots) is activated, hovered, or unhovered.
-Actions may determine when a button is selected or insensitive.
+Many of the displayables created in the screen language take actions as arguments, which are invoked typically when a button is activated, hovered, or unhovered.
+Actions may also determine when a button is selected or insensitive.

+An action is in the general case a subclass of the :class:`Action` class, as are the actions listed in this page.
+Alternatively, a python callable (like a function or a bound method) taking no arguments can be used as an action.
+It will be called when the action is to be invoked.
-Along with these actions, an action may be a function that does not take any arguments.
-The function is called when the action is invoked.
-If the action returns a value, then the value is returned from an interaction.
+If the callable, or the \__call\__ method of the :class:`Action` subclass, returns a value, then that value is returned from an interaction.
+This is what the Return action does, for example.

 An action may also be a list of actions, in which case the actions in the list are run in order.

+To run an action from Python, use :func:`renpy.run`.

+.. include:: inc/run

 Control Actions
 ---------------